Text Adam Now Text Me

 Mortgage rates drop to lowest level since Feb ’23, and are down 15% since May.
 As I have been telling buyers, there are some deals out there if you can zero in on the right property.
 Real estate isn’t a one-size-fits-all on the investment front.
 Within a specific market/area the ROI between 2 properties can be drastically different, even if the purchase price and mortgage rate are the same.
 When purchasing, you need to fully understand the potential carrying costs in relation to updates, repairs, and general buyer demand for a specific unit type will be as years go by.
 So, although rates are down that does not mean you should jump at the first place you see without fully processing all sides of the purchase.
 The rates falling will however make it more competitive on the buying front.
 The summer saw a stall in buyer activity, but that has quickly transitioned as we settle in to Fall Market, compounded by rates dropping.
 If you are looking to purchase make sure you evaluate thoroughly before making an offer!

-Real Estate – Buyer agents, do you need one?
+Real Estate – A Buyer Agent; do you need one?

 Well, this is a loaded question.
 The short answer is yes, you should most definitely have representation when making one of the biggest financial decisions of your life.
 However, it is not that simple.
 The answer of “yes” would imply that every agent is proficient and educated on the process of buyer representation and all that goes in to it.
-And, if you asked me “is this the case?” my answer would be a resounding “no”.
-The quality of agents within real estate may have one of the widest ranges of variation of any industry.
-There are agents that are well-versed on all aspects of negotiation, quality of construction, location implications, forecasted growth, anticipated costs, potential detriments; then there are agents with little to no value-add through representation.
-I have found since Covid, with so many people getting in to real estate, that the latter has become far more common than I had seen in my previous 15+ years.
+And, if you asked me “are they?” my answer would be a resounding “no”.
+The quality of agents within real estate may have the widest range of variation for any industry.
+There are agents that are well-versed on all aspects of negotiation, quality of construction, location implications, forecasted growth, anticipated carrying costs, potential detriments; then there are agents with little to no value-add through representation.
+For example, on a recent listing of mine I had multiple “buyer agents” submit offers without ever coming to view the home – all after I held a broker tour + four public open houses.
+Additionally, they advised their buyer’s to waive home inspections without every laying eyes on the property or asking about age of systems and mechanicals, questioning if any planned or recent repairs/assessments, who else lives in the building; etc. I find it incredibly hard to understand how an agent can “advise” a buyer to spend $1,000,000 without ever seeing the property or, at the very least, ask targeted questions.

 The reasons for such a wide range of quality in today’s real estate agent (imo) has a few contributing factors: